Clowns in Spacetime

 It's always chicken and fish.

-I mean, look, your experiment with fancy business class atomic clocks with their cigars and porn is all very well and good.
+I mean look your experiment with fancy business class atomic clocks with their cigars and port is all very well and good.

-But the thing is that actually, special relativity, I mean, this thing comes into play all the time for all of us, perhaps without us even realizing it.
+But the thing is that actually special relativity, I mean this thing comes into play all the time for all of us, perhaps without us even realising it.

 Because if you have ever used a map on your phone,

-Now, we have got Peter Boast from the European version of GPS, which is called Galileo, and he's got a couple of insights into how this works.
+Now we have got Peter Bost from the European version of GPS, which is called Galileo, and he's got a couple of insights as to how this works.

-So people do not always realize that they're using Galileo, but we estimate that we have more than four billion users of Galileo.
+So people do not always realize that they're using Galileo, but we estimate that we have more than 4 billion users of Galileo.

 On your mobile telephone, if you use an application to guide you to your destination, it's also making use of Galileo.